-On behalf of the Nevada Environmental Response Trust (NERT or the Trust), ENVIRON provides in this letter a work plan for the excavation of the east end of the Beta Ditch at the property boundary between the NERT site and the TIMET site.
+On behalf of the Nevada Environmental Response Trust (NERT or the Trust), ENVIRON provides in this letter the revised work plan for the excavation of the east end of the Beta Ditch at the property boundary between the NERT site and the TIMET site.
 Per requests from American International Group, Inc. (AIG) and the Nevada Division of Environmental Protection (NDEP), ENVIRON, on behalf of the Trust, plans to coordinate our soil excavation activities at the east end of the Beta Ditch with TIMET, adding the limited excavation area on the NERT side of the property boundary to the scope of the larger soil excavation project planned to take place on TIMET property.
 We anticipate working with TIMET's consultant, GEI Consultants, to implement the work, with the contractor selected by TIMET performing the soil excavation activities.
 ENVIRON will provide oversight, project management, soil sampling, data analysis, and reporting activities for soil excavation on the NERT site.
 ENVIRON's work, on behalf of the Trust, will be performed under the direction of a Nevada Certified Environmental Manager (CEM).

 The purpose of this letter is to describe the proposed work for the soil removal activities to take place on Trust property, incorporating the applicable requirements for excavation and soil handling specified in the Site Management Plan (SMP) for the NERT site, dated April 2012 (with May 2012 Errata).
+The revised work plan addresses comments provided in your email dated June 24, 2013.